angelaanjorin/Hair-Hotty/README.md

 - An early deployment of the application will be carried out to confirm the initial setup's functionality.
 2. Products:
 - Users can view products for sale and refine them by category
-- Users can sort products by price, title, or category
+- Users can sort products by price and rating.
 - Users can view details about each product including image, description, stock level and reviews and review count
 - Search products by title or description
-- Registered users can leave reviews.
+- Registered users can leave reviews and ratings.
 3. User Authentication:
 - Users can register an account, allowing them access to all of the website's functionality.
 - Registered users can login and access wishlist, reviews, past orders and saving personal details.
 - Users can reset their password
 - Users can add or remove items from their wishlist
+- Registered users have CRUD functionality for thier reviews and ratings
 4. Orders and checkout:
 - Users can add items to their shopping bag
 - Users can update the quantity of the items in their shopping cbag
 - Users can remove products from their shopping bag
-- Users can apply discount codes
 - Users can use secure checkout functionality to pay for their items
 5. Admin functionality:
 The functionality in this section is limited to superusers or admins.
 - Admins can add products for sale.
 - Admins can delete products from the system.
 - Admins can edit products and stock levels.
-- Admins can access Orders section, where the order status can be updated.
-- Admins can sort orders by status (In Progress, Completed, Cancelled)
-- Admins can access the discount codes page, where codes can be created, deactivated or deleted.
+- Admins can access orders section in the backend.
 6. Notification Messages:
 Users will receive notification messages when performing CRUD operations, login/logout, and signup actions.